WONCA World Rural Health Conference

 The National Rural Health Association and the University of New Mexico Health Sciences Center invite you to be a part of the 16th WONCA World Rural Health Conference Oct.
 12-15 2019 in Albuquerque, New Mexico.

-Presentation proposals for the 2019 WRHC agenda are now being accepted through March 29.
+Poster submissions for the 2019 WRHC agenda are now being accepted until Sept.
+2.

 Emerging event highlights include:

 - The power of UNM’s revolutionary Project ECHO telemedicine platform to explore how technology can bring medical information anywhere with a live session with real time experts from across the globe focusing on rural health care delivery.